jaxyfury/Ambariops/docs/blueprint.md

 ### Deliverables:
 - Full frontend source code with all above features and tooling configured
 - Clean, modular, documented TypeScript React code
-- Storybook running with documented components
+- Storybook running with documented components and accessibility reports
-- Test suites runnable with coverage reports
+- Test suites runnable with coverage reports and accessibility checks
-- GitHub Actions workflows ready to use
+- GitHub Actions workflows ready to use, including accessibility audit
-- Example `.github` issue and PR templates
+- Example `.github` issue and PR templates enforcing contribution standards
 - README with all instructions for local dev, testing, and build
 - Mock API using MSW with realistic data shapes for Ambari REST endpoints
+- Recommended VSCode settings included in repo
+- Monorepo workspace configs (pnpm or yarn) included

 ---